haidang9b/MCP-Practical/README.md

 ## Project Structure

--   `Tools/StudentMcpTools.cs`: Contains the implementation of the MCP tools.
+-   `Tools/StudentMcpTools.cs`: Contains the implementation of the student management MCP tools.
+-   `Tools/ExchangeRateMcpTools.cs`: Contains the implementation of the exchange rate MCP tools.
+-   `Tools/DateTimeMcpTools.cs`: Contains the implementation of the date/time MCP tools.
 -   `Services/StudentStorage.cs`: A thread-safe singleton service for in-memory data storage.
 -   `Models/Student.cs`: The data model representing a student.